From biodynamic wine to Canada’s only women’s sneaker boutique and more, these female-led ventures doing buzzworthy things are all based in Toronto.

 Our mental health has never been more top of mind as it is today.
 Yet for Kate Scowen, it’s been a major focus most of her life, especially after she founded Hard Feelings in 2017.
 A social worker, counsellor and writer, she saw the gaps in getting help, specifically how long the waitlists for publicly funded therapy were, and decided to create a space that worked to fill it.

-From low-cost counselling servicing many underrepresented communities to a storefront selling carefully curated books and resources to help build and sustain stronger mental health, this is a promising venture that puts people and the community first.
+From low-cost counselling servicing many underrepresented communities to a storefront selling carefully curated books and resources to help build and sustain stronger mental health, this promising venture puts people and the community first.

 Beauty